 The aim of this paper is to propose an alternative description of the dynamics of speculative markets with a simple Langevin equation.
 This equation is built from general arguments, encapsulating what we believe to be the essential ingredients; in particular, the feedback of the price fluctuations on the behaviour of the market participants.
 We try to motivate as much as possible each term in the equation, and the value of the corresponding parameters is estimated by comparing with empirical data.
-Our basic idea is that although a reasonably simple description of each individual market participant is impossible in quantitative terms, the collective behavior of the market and its impact on the price in particular can be represented in statistical terms by a stochastic dynamical equation with a few number of terms.
-Our approach is in the spirit of many phenomenological, "Landau-like" approaches to physical phenomena [12].
+Our basic idea is that although the modelling of each individual participants ('agents') is impossible in quantitative terms, the collective behavior of the market and it's impact on the price in particular can be represented in statistical terms by a few number of terms in a (stochastic) dynamical equation.
+Our approach is in the spirit of many phenomenological, 'Landau-like' approaches to physical phenomena [11].